 Lack of clear boundaries.
 Without boundaries, we tend to get angry and resentful because we say yes to what we don’t want to do.
 For example, I used to allow morning meetings, which prevented me from doing deep work.
 Now I schedule appointments in the afternoon to spend my mornings working on the important stuff.

 Another effective boundary is time chunking.
 Time chunking is when you time-limit tasks.
 I allow enough time for each job, but not so much that I don’t get to all of them.
-Putting tasks into a calendar lets me see at a glance what is to be done and how much time is available.
+Putting tasks into a calendar lets me see what is to be done and how much time is available.